felixschndr/mealie-bring-api/README.md

 1. The `client` (e.g. your phone or PC) sends a `POST` request to this `webserver` with the ingredients in its body.
 2. The `webserver` extracts the ingredients from the request and adds them directly to a list of the users choice via the `Bring API`.

+This integration is entirely local and does not require any service to be exposed to the Internet.

 ## Deployment

 ### Environment variables